trivago/gollum/docs/src/gen/consumer/file.rst

   This value defines the duration in seconds the consumer waits between retries, e.g. after not being able to open a file.
   By default this parameter is set to "3".

+**DirScanIntervalSec** (default: 10, unit: s)

+  Only applies when using globs.
+This setting will define the interval in secnds in which the glob will be re-evaluated and new files can be scraped.
+By default this parameter is set to "10".